Why One Functional Fragrance Isn't Enough

 3. Does it tell you when to use it?
 A genuinely functional fragrance has a use case: before a meeting, at the post-lunch dip, at the work-to-life boundary.
 If the guidance is "apply whenever you want to feel good," the design is aesthetic rather than functional.

 A single formula that answers all three questions well is better than a modular system that answers none of them.
-But a modular system that answers all three — and that is designed around the acknowledgment that different states require different inputs — is the more complete and more honest design solution.
+But a modular system that answers all three — and that is designed around the acknowledgment that different states require compound mechanisms that cannot coexist in a single formula — is the more complete and more honest design solution.

 FAQ

 Is modular functional fragrance more expensive?
-Three state-specific formulas cover the full range of daily nervous system states that a single formula can only partially address.
-The relevant comparison is not one formula vs. three but one inadequate tool vs. three targeted ones — and the Discovery Set is designed specifically to make all three accessible without buying three full-sized products.
+Three state-specific formulas cover the full range of daily nervous system states that a single formula cannot accurately address at all.
+The relevant comparison is not one formula vs. three but one physiologically incoherent tool vs. three targeted ones.
+The Discovery Set is designed specifically to make all three accessible without buying three full-sized products.

 How do I know which state I'm in?
-The five-state diagnostic: 5 Signs Your Nervous System Needs a Reset →.
-The shorter version: running hot and reactive → CALM; heavy and foggy → FOCUS; scattered and not quite present → GROUND.
-Not sure → start with GROUND, which is the most state-forgiving of the three.
-How to Choose Between CALM, FOCUS, and GROUND →
+Running hot and reactive → CALM.
+Heavy and foggy → FOCUS.
+Scattered and not quite present → GROUND.
+Not sure → start with GROUND, which is the most state-forgiving of the three. → How to Choose Between CALM, FOCUS, and GROUNDNervous System Dysregulation Symptoms

 Does the modular approach require more effort to use?
 Less than it sounds.
-State identification — which state am I in right now — takes about ten seconds once you've built the habit of checking.
-The scent archetypes and circadian timing frameworks reduce this further: if you know it's 2:30pm and you've been in meetings all morning, you know which state you're likely in and which mist to reach for without having to diagnose in the moment.
+State identification takes about ten seconds once you've built the habit of checking.
+The circadian timing framework reduces this further: if you know it's 2:30pm and you've been in meetings all morning, you know which state you're likely in without diagnosing in the moment.

 Not a perfume.
 A reset.
 Spray · Breathe · Continue.